 The ‘Burbs starts with questions which, in classic busy-body neighbour style, quickly become rumours and then outlandish accusations and recriminations.
 Who are the Klopeks?
 What happened to the previous owners, the Knapps?
 How come no one saw any removal vans when they moved out?
 Pretty soon, thanks mainly to Art’s overactive imagination, answers start to form: The Klopeks are serial killers or possibly devil worshipers, out for more blood.

 To say that The ‘Burbs is a lot of fun is to understate the film to a colossal degree.
-It is full of wonderfully colourful characters who are close enough to real to make them believable, yet far enough from reality to make them highly amusing, without ever falling into caricature.
+It’s full of wonderfully colourful characters who are close enough to real to make them believable, yet far enough from reality to make them amusing, without ever falling into caricature.
 The three men at the heart of the film – Ray, Art and Rumsfeld – are children in adult bodies.
 They plough into the wildest mini adventures without thought of consequence, the streets and the gardens of Mayfield Place are their playgrounds and the military hardware that Rumsfeld owns and, reluctantly shares, are their toys.

 This is not just subtext – the writer, Dana Olsen and director, Joe Dante, are well aware of this and play to it in some of the film’s funniest scenes.
 At one point Carol actually grounds Ray, and Art and Rumsfeld beg her to let him come out.

 The women of The ‘Burbs are the adults – they are the ones who talk sense, who fight to keep their husbands on the straight and narrow, and who dispense both punishment and common sense when required.
-This is not to say that the film is being sexist and confining women to the role of mere bystanders for the sake of marginalising women.
+This is not to say that the film is being sexist and confining women to the role of mere bystanders for the sake of marginalising them.
 Yes, there is no doubt (like most Hollywood movies of the ‘80s) that the main focus of the film is the men, however, The ‘Burbs uses these tropes and stereotypes wonderfully.
 The women – represented by both Carol Peterson and Wendy Rumsfeld – are there to reflect the role of women, not in wider society, but in the household.
 They are the parents, the figures of authority that the ‘children’ need, they set boundaries and step in and act responsibly when required.

 The most obvious example of this is when, frustrated by the various failed attempts to instigate contact with the Klopeks, the women round the men up, prepare brownies and put a welcoming committee together.
 This scene also provides us with the first opportunity to meet the neighbours.
 The Klopeks are made up of three generations of men.
 They live in a house that would double nicely as the Addams Family residence.
 It is notable that there is a distinct lack of the ‘female touch’ in their home.
-It is untidy, dusty and lacks any real personal touches (apart from one very dubious painting).
-The frames on the sideboard still have the generic photos that they had when the frames were bought (cue Hans’ memorable line, “It caaame with the fraaame”).
-The theme of the men as errant children and the woman as responsible adults is continued here.
+It is untidy, dusty and lacks any personal touches (apart from one very dubious painting).
+The frames on the sideboard still have the generic photos that they had when they were bought (cue Hans’ oft-quoted line, “It caaame with the fraaame”).
+The theme of the men as errant children and the women as responsible adults is continued here.
 If there was a woman in their lives, the Klopeks would probably look after the place, and themselves, better.